-Note to Preparer:

-The financial statement amounts for the pension liability and OPEB liability / asset presented in the updated fiscal year-end 2022 illustrative statements were not changed from the amounts presented in the prior fiscal year.
-Since both the pension and OPEB GASB statements were implemented and updated in the Illustrated statementsat least two years ago, financial statement preparers should have now had experience with them.
-LGC Staff is reverting to our historical practice of only changing amounts in the illustrative statements that are the result of any new accounting and reporting changes required for the FYE 2021.
+Note to Preparer: The financial statement amounts for the pension liability and OPEB liability / asset presented in the updated fiscal year-end 2023 illustrative statements were not changed from the amounts presented in the prior fiscal year.
+Since both the pension and OPEB GASB statements were implemented and updated in the Illustrated statements at least two years ago, financial statement preparers should have now had experience with them.
+LGC Staff is reverting to our historical practice of only changing amounts in the illustrative statements that are the result of any new accounting and reporting changes required for the FYE 2023.

 Conversion workbooks were updated to include the current fiscal year- end Pension and OPEB data.
 The pension data used in development of the updated conversion workbooks was from the LGERS, ROD & TSERS JE Templates that are all available on the NC DST Financial Statement Resources listed by each Unit Type under Pension Resources.
-The Firefighters' and Rescue Squad a.
+Memorandum #2024-01, "Firefighter's and Rescue Squad Workers' Pension Fund Disclosure Amounts" on the DST website provides the information to make the required Firefighters' Plan disclosures.

+a.
 Local Governmental Employees' Retirement System